rbbrdckybk/dream-factory/README.md

 If you have a library of ControlNet poses, you may place them into the **poses** directory located off your main Dream Factory folder.
 Pose image files may be organized into their own folders (no more than one level deep).

 Optional: you may additionally create a **previews** sub-directory in each of these folders.
-Within the **previews** sub-folder, you may place a rendered image that corresponds to each pose file - these previews must be named exactly the same as the pose file (including the extension).
+Within the **previews** sub-folder, you may place a rendered image that corresponds to each pose file - these previews must be named the same as the pose file (though you may have different image formats; currently .jpg or .png will work).
 These previews will appear alongside the pose image files in the Dream Factory integrated prompt editor reference.

 Check out the **poses\examples** Dream Factory folder for a couple examples of pose image files, and their corresponding preview files.
 You should be able to view these within the Dream Factory prompt file editor reference area (press control-H while editing any prompt file to open).